dschrempf/elynx/README.md

 # The ELynx Suite

-Version: 0.1.0.
+Version: 0.2.0.
 Reproducible evolution made easy.

-The ELynx Suite is a Haskell library and a tool set for computational biology.
-The goal of the ELynx Suite is reproducible research.
+A Haskell library and tool set for computational biology.
+The goal of ELynx is reproducible research.
 Evolutionary sequences and phylogenetic trees can be read, viewed, modified and simulated.
-Exact specification of all options is necessary, and nothing is assumed about the data (e.g., the type of the genetic code).
-The command line with all arguments is consistently, and automatically logged.
-The work overhead in the beginning usually pays off in the end.
+The command line with all arguments is logged consistently, and automatically.
+Data integrity is verified using SHA256 sums so that validation of past analyses is possible without the need to recompute the result.

-The Elynx Suite consists of four library packages and two executables providing a range of sub commands.
+The Elynx Suite consists of four library packages and three executables providing a range of sub commands.

 The library packages are: